leggetter/realtime-dotnet/slides.md

 1. Why Real-Time?
 2. Common Real-Time Use Cases
 3. What are your options?
-  * How do you choose?
+  * How do you choose? inc. Communication Patterns
   * .NET examples
   * Pros & Cons
-4. The Future of Real-Time
+4. Q&A

 ---